Orange County Jail Intake Release Center Inmate Phone & Email

 Tiger

-Can an inmate text me from the phones in the Orange County Jail Intake Release Center
+Can an inmate text me from the phones in the Orange County Jail Intake Release Center?

 Can an inmate in the Orange County Jail Intake Release Center buy calling cards?

-Almost every jail gives inmates and their contacts to either purchase calling cards from commissary or buy phone credits and time online from a phone service.
+Almost every jail gives inmates and their contacts to either purchase calling cards from commissary or buy phone credits and time online from their phone service.
 There remain a few jails that still only allow collect calls which is an unfair financial burden on inmates and their families.

-To see if Orange County Jail Intake Release Center allows the purchase of phone cards, check the information at the top of this page or call the jail at 714-647-6085.
+To see if the Orange County Jail Intake Release Center allows the purchase of phone cards, check the information at the top of this page or call the jail at 714-647-6085.

 What is the most that an inmate in the Orange County Jail Intake Release Center can spend on phone calls?